xp-lang/xp-records/README.md

 This block is called *after* the members have been initialized from the constructor parameters.

-Decomposition
+Destructuring
 -------------
-To decompose a record into its members, use the `decompose()` method:
+To destructure a record into its members, use the `decompose()` method:

 ```php
 // Using the declaration from above: